 Have a look at our quick video to see it all unfold in real time!

 Blogger Laura Kampf had great success with her logo but used better vinyl and a vinyl cutter.
+Perhaps the type of wood she used makes a difference too.

 We’re excited by the possibilities so we’re not going to give up!
 Below you can see three other samples we did on bare wood, with a coat of clear coat and with some dry brushed white paint plus a clear coat.
 All these samples used the same dollar store shelf liner and liquid solution mixed for our logo.
 As you can see, the last one looks pretty good with hardly any bleed at all.